-2 If in the view of House opponents, such as Representatives Poland, Burchard, and Willard, see opinion of the Court, ante, at 20-21, a municipality obligated by state law to keep the peace could be held liable for a failure to provide equal protection against private violence, it seems improbable that they would have opposed imposition of liability on a municipality for the affirmative implementation of policies promulgated within its proper sphere of operation under state law.
+If, in the view of these Representatives, a municipality obligated by state law to keep the peace could be held liable for a failure to provide equal protection against private violence, it seems improbable that they would have opposed imposition of liability on a municipality for the affirmative implementation of policies promulgated within its proper sphere of operation under state law.
 Such liability is premised not on a failure to take affirmative action in an area outside the contemplation of the state-law charter, but on the consequences of activities actually undertaken within the scope of the powers conferred by state law.